-In New York, an unhappily married stockbroker, Howard Brubaker (Jack Lemmon, The Apartment), falls for a beautiful woman (Catherine Deneuve, Repulsion) he meets at a party.
-The lady turns out to be his boss’s (Peter Lawford, Good News) wife.
+In New York, an unhappily married stockbroker, Howard Brubaker (Jack Lemmon, Days of Wine and Roses), falls for a beautiful woman (Catherine Deneuve, The Umbrellas of Cherbourg) he meets at a party.
+The lady turns out to be his boss’s (Peter Lawford, The Picture of Dorian Gray) wife.
 The lady reciprocates Howard’s affections and they both decide to leave their respective spouses and fly to Paris, France.
 But, will they really have the courage to leave everything behind?

 Reaction & Thoughts:

 Fanciful, fairly amusing romantic comedy bathed in counter-culture angst.
 The April Fools is one of many movies from the era that attacked both conventional values and the “9 to 5” mentality.

 I was tempted to use the word “dated” but I have noticed that this kind of attitude — “I work to live, I don’t live to work” — has had a resurgence in the last decade, so maybe young viewers will find something here they can relate to.
 In addition, I’m pretty certain that once in a while most people fantasize about having no responsibilities and the movie provides an opportunity for viewers to live vicariously through the characters.

 Directed by Stuart Rosenberg (Cool Hand Luke) from an original screenplay by Hal Dresner, The April Fools has a flimsy premise helped immeasurably by actor Lemmon’s charming and realistic performance.
 The film almost plays like a sequel to The Apartment, with Lemmon once again playing a nervy cubicle man (not so surprising, Shirley McLaine was initially casted in Deneuve’s role).